facebookReceived Some CNY Ang Bao Money? Here's How to Maximise it for the Future

 Source: CNBC

-Thus, you are effectively wasting the costs incurred from investing (brokerage fees etc.) to go back to square one.
+Thus, you effectively waste the costs incurred from investing (brokerage fees, etc.) to return to square one.

 Instead, you should fight the negative yield (in this case, clearing your loan first).

 This is actually a pretty common situation we observe with individuals with student loans.
-My answer would be to focus on clearing that down first before moving to the next step of building up your savings reserve.
+My answer would be toĀ focus on clearing that down before moving to the next step of building up your savings reserve.

 Another big red flag is credit card debt.
 Never get into such deep waters because these debts generally have an interest rate of about 26% p.a., which can get you neck-deep in financial trouble real quick.